-In a time where restaurants have switched operational focus to take-out only, we understand every restaurant is at a different place with their take-out and delivery comfort level.While some operators are pros, many restaurants are inevitably new to the delivery game and could use some helpful pointers to ensure a smooth and successful experience.
+In a time where restaurants have switched operational focus to take-out or off-premise only, we understand every restaurant is at a different place with their take-out and delivery comfort level.While some operators are pros, many restaurants are inevitably new to the delivery game and could use some helpful pointers to ensure a smooth and successful experience.
 We’re here to support.

 Profitable Menu Tips: Best Foods for Delivery

 - Keep It Simple: Your full menu doesn’t have to be your delivery menu.
 A compact delivery menu means easier operations, less money spent on ingredient inventory, and quicker turn-out time back of house.